Airport Passenger Totals, Casino Wins Plummet in Las Vegas

 The biggest drop in casino win totals came on the Las Vegas Strip, where the state’s largest casinos are located.

 This February, casinos on the Strip won about $348 million, according to Nevada Gaming Control Board figures released Thursday.
-One year earlier, those casinos pulled in $596 million from gamblers.
+One year earlier, those casinos pulled in $596 million from gambling.
 This represents a drop of 41.55 percent.

 Statewide, the gaming win was down 25.93 percent in February 2021, compared to February 2020.
 Downtown Las Vegas saw a decline of 7.12 percent, while North Las Vegas was off by 12.22 percent.